ictnlp/OR-NMT/README.md

     --source-lang zh --target-lang en --save-dir $model_dir | tee -a $model_dir/training.log
 ```

-As Eq.(15) in the paper, the probability of sampling golden word decays with the number of epochs as follows:
+As Eq.(15) in the paper, the probability of sampling golden words decays with the number of epochs as follows:

 <div align="center">
 <img src="./figs/decay_epoch_zhen.png" width="60%" height="60%">